erenat77/fraction_class/README.md

-# fraction_class
+# Fraction_class definition
-class definition for math operation
+* Written a class for math operation with fractions
+* Tested all of the features defined in the fraction class